What data do we collect?

 Access to the data

-The personal data are accessible to the current board, the previous board, the advisory committee and the cash committee.
+The personal data is accessible to the current board, the advisory committee and the cash committee.
 The current board has access to the data to ensure that they can carry out their board functions properly.
-The advisory committee, the cash committee and the previous board have access to the data to enable them to advise the current board when needed.
+The advisory committee has access to financial documents and minutes.
+The financial committee has only access to the financial documents.

-During the school year of 2018-2019 the following people have access to the data:
+During the academic year of 2021-2022 the following people have access to the data:

 Any questions concerning the preservation of personal data by US Beat It may be directed to the board.
 You can contact us by sending an email to firstname.lastname@example.org.

+US Beat It will keep track of all breaches and will use the flowchart (see picture below) to decide if action is necessary and what kind of steps have to be taken.
 If you have any objections about the way US Beat It handles your personal data please note that you have the right to hand in a complaint with the authority in charge of personal data handling.
+For more information you can check the following site: https://autoriteitpersoonsgegevens.nl/nl/zelf-doen/gebruik-uw-privacyrechten/klacht-melden-bij-de-ap